ahierro/simple-online-store-java/README.md

 **Application Configuration:**
 - `APP_BASE_URL`: Base URL of the application for generating links

+**Liquibase Configuration:**
+- `LIQUIBASE_ENABLED`: This setting activates Liquibase, causing Spring Boot to automatically run Liquibase migrations when the application starts.
+- `LIQUIBASE_PATH`: The location of the Liquibase master changelog file

 Note: The `.env` file is ignored by Git to keep sensitive information out of version control.